 What is referral traffic?

 Referral traffic is the segment of traffic that arrives on your website through another source, like through a link on another domain.
-Other types of traffic include organic traffic, which comes from search engines, direct traffic, which happens when someone directly enters your URL into their address bar, and paid traffic, which comes through an advertising source.

 If you monitor trends in your referral traffic, you are better positioned to understand your readers and what matters to them.